Harsha-Vardhan-Tangudu/Online-Learning-Platform-Using-Hybrid-Data-Structures/README.md

 You can refer - https://github.com/Harsha-Vardhan-Tangudu/Online-Learning-Platform-Using-Hybrid-Structures/tree/main/FLASK%20PRO%202%20(2)/FLASK%20PRO%202

-Here in flask if u run any of the page u will get in console a URL.This will take to your Rwequied UI Page
+Here in flask if u run any of the page u will get in console a URL.This will take to your Requied UI Page